siddu-369/NOC-Dashboard/README.md

 ---

-## 🎯 Problem Statement:
+##Issue:

-Previously, the NOC team used a **manual method** to create suppression conditions for BigPanda by:
+Previously, the team used a **manual method** to create suppression conditions for BigPanda by:

 - Manually copying and pasting server names.
 - Editing the condition strings by hand.